 The rates to be charged are established in the ISO tariff and are approved by the Alberta Utilities Commission.

 Transmission Rate Projection

 The AESO believes in openness and transparency with Albertans and prepares a long-term projection of transmission rates in Alberta based on a set of assumptions.
-The Transmission Rate Projection (TRP) is intended to provide industrial consumers with information to aid in their planning and to provide residential consumers with an approximate projection of how much transmission costs they may pay in the future.
-The current TRP was developed and released in 2016.
-An updated version will be available in early 2018, based on the AESO’s filing of the 2017 Long-term Transmission plan (LTP).
+The Transmission Rate Projection (TRP) is intended to provide stakeholders with information to aid in their planning and to provide residential consumers with an approximate projection of how much transmission costs they may pay in the future.

 Monitoring the costs of transmission facilities